vidusha-ranmini/vidusha-ranmini/README.md

 # About Me

-Hello!👋 I’m Vidusha Ranmini.I am a university of Colombo Schoolof Computing undergraduate with a passion for software development and web design.
+Hello!👋 I’m Vidusha Ranmini.I am an undergraduate from the University of Colombo school of computing with a passion for software development and web design.
 I have experience in programming languages like Java, C, HTML, and CSS, and I'm constantly working on new projects to build my skills further.
 This repository showcases some of my projects.

 # Technologies
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)